 Jo Perrin - Interim School Support Lead, Adviser, Services For Education

 Jo Perrin is a seasoned Education Adviser with a strong background in safeguarding.
-She has held key roles as a Designated Safeguarding Lead and pastoral lead in the education sector.
+She has held key roles as a Designated Safeguarding Lead, secondary school teacher and pastoral lead in the education sector.
 Facilitating training to enhance the knowledge and skills of professionals working directly with children and young people is her passion.

-With a wealth of experience in teaching PSHE and expertise in childhood trauma from her time as a foster carer, Jo is dedicated to supporting organisations that work with children and vulnerable adults on safeguarding issues.
-She is actively involved in professional safeguarding groups in the West Midlands and is currently collaborating on a research project with colleagues from the University of Birmingham and the NHS focusing on FGM awareness within communities.
-Jo’s has worked as a West Midlands' Adviser for national PSHE resources, presented at the Sex Education Forum National Members' Event and authored an advertorial for PSM magazine and an article for SEND magazine.
+She is actively involved in professional safeguarding groups in the West Midlands and is currently collaborating on a research project with colleagues from the University of Birmingham focusing on FGM awareness within communities.
+Jo has worked as a West Midlands' Adviser for national PSHE resources, presented at the Sex Education Forum National Members' Event and authored an advertorial for PSM magazine, and articles for both SEND magazine and SecEd.

 Jo's expertise extends to training on topics such as Safer Recruitment and Mental Health at Work.
-She is also a facilitator for the nationally recognised NPQSL qualification, supporting senior leaders in education.
+She is also a facilitator for the nationally recognised NPQSL and NPQ SENCO qualifications, supporting senior leaders in education.
 Her contributions to publications and development of resources for RSE provision have been well-received by schools nationally and internationally.

 With her extensive experience and dedication to professional development, Jo Perrin is a highly respected figure in the field of education.
 Her guidance on safeguarding, mental health awareness, personal development, and relationships education is highly valued within the industry.